saulshanabrook/eee/README.md

 Provides an user friendly export tool from edge.edx.com discussion boards, that allows a user to get a  page showcasing their contributions.

+Used by [eee-display](https://github.com/saulshanabrook/eee-display), to get discussion board posts.

 ## Goals
 * Allow user curation of their material (selecting and ordering posts)
 * Include a mechanism for some users's posts to be anonymized or deleted